Pandita-Studio/scene-switcher-godot-addon/README.md

 ## How it works (under the hood)

-- The plugin registers an autoload singleton (`SceneSwitcher`) and, at runtime, defers adding a `SceneSwitcherBlackRect` CanvasLayer to the root viewport.
+- The plugin registers an autoload singleton (`SceneSwitcher`) and manages Project Settings for fade duration and transition delay.
+- At runtime, the singleton dynamically creates a CanvasLayer (layer 100) with a full-screen ColorRect child.
-- Fades are performed using tweens on the `ColorRect`’s alpha channel.
+- Fades are performed using tweens on the ColorRect's `modulate:a` property.
 - Startup sequence: wait `transition_delay` → fade out from black → emit `finished`.
 - Switch sequence: fade to black → `change_scene_to_file(path)` → wait `transition_delay` → fade out → emit `finished`.